 The truth is that there are millions of colors of green, yellow and purple included in these categories, therefore wearing the green, yellow and purple colors that you are innately attracted to can guarantee that you are self assured, regarding your appearance.

-While a survey may seem like a reliable source for color decisions, it offers blanket recommendations that ignore the nuances of color and individual preferences.
+While a survey may seem like a reliable source for color decisions, surveys offers blanket recommendations that ignore the nuances of color and individual preferences.
 In turn, it can fail to prove useful.

 For one, interviewers typically don’t evaluate traits in black and white.
 The survey suggests that wearing one color, such as white, conveys strong organizational skills.
 However, this would also indicate that the interviewer may not deem you as dependable because that trait is associated with brown, which may not be the case.